 - Transfer half of the mushrooms mixture to a blender and blend until very smooth.
 Transfer the smooth mixture back into the pot.

-- Add lentils, carrots and kale and stir, before leaving it to simmer for a few minutes.
+- Add lentils and kale and stir, before leaving it to simmer for a few minutes.

 - Season to taste and serve warm with quinoa or rice and add a sprinkle of toasted almonds.